MartinYeung5/20241108_DOSS_Marketplace/README.md

 why don't we utilize the security of bitcoin to increase the truth from the sellers Therefore, the project will develop an innovative concept to let seller can gain more truth via bitcoin staking feature.
 Moreover, the bitcoin holder can prower up the bitcoin's value to use it earn more from each transaction on honest seller who is your staking target.

+### target market:
+* online shopping platform for second-hand products
+* need to use web3 wallet as payment method (further development will want to handle other payment methods)

 ### solution:
 1. seller marketplace: can sell their products (start from second-hand products/marketplace)
 2. staker function: who believe seller is reliable, they can stake some tokens on honest seller